 In the sales engagement realm staying updated is of utmost importance.
 Being a part of the community helps you with the following:

 - Connect with sales veterans

-- Get access to best sales engagement resources
+- Get access to the best sales engagement resources

-For example, at Sales Simplify, we help sales people connect with each other and learn by joining our community Salesbyte.
-BTW, if you don't mind learning good things in sales and connecting with some incredible sales experts, I invite you as well to join!
+For example, at Sales Simplify, we help salespeople connect with each other and learn by joining our Sales Accelerator Community.
+If you want to learn about new concepts of sales and connect with some incredible sales experts, I invite you to join it today!

-Several research and industry experts experienced that it takes minimum 6 touch points to make a lead genuinely interested in your product.
+Several research and industry experts experienced that it takes a minimum of six touch points to make a lead genuinely interested in your product.

 Example 1: Petco

 Petco did an amazing job with their customized “Welcome Message”.
-Their open rate saw a 50% increase!
+Its open rate saw a 50% increase!

 Example 2: Prose